This article can also be found in the Premium Editorial Download "Storage magazine: How HP is reloading its storage strategy."

 Over the long term, tape's price advantage is actually much greater.
 A recent white paper by Data Mobility Group, Nashua, NH, titled "Is tape really cheaper than disk?," finds that over seven years, the cost of maintaining data on disk rather than tape is almost an order of magnitude higher.

 Specifically, Dianne McAdam, partner and senior analyst at the Data Mobility Group, compares the cost of storing a 50TB data set growing at a rate of 20% per year on a generic SATA array vs. a four-drive LTO-2 tape library.
 Factors McAdam considers include hardware and media costs, utilization rates, compression and environmental costs such as power, heating, cooling and floor space.
-At the end of seven years, she found the total cost of ownership for disk to be
+At the end of seven years, she found the total cost of ownership for disk

 The latest vendor to recognize tape's appeal is, of course, Sun Microsystems, which last month announced it would acquire StorageTek for $4.1 billion.
 But the company has been talking up tape for much longer.
 Earlier this spring, Sun announced its Content Infrastructure System (CIS), which includes servers, a hierarchical storage management file system, Fibre Channel and SATA disk and, naturally, tape.